-We looked at the latest releases for Xbox and found games that meet crucial criteria.
-First of all, they’re appropriate for kids.
 All of our picks are rated for everyone or everyone over 10.
-They have plentiful positive reviews from real players, and, most importantly, they’re a blast to play.
-Our picks give parents and their kids searching for an activity to do together plenty of options.
+They have plentiful positive reviews from real players, and most importantly, they’re a blast to play.
+Our picks give parents and their kids plenty of options for family-friendly bonding activities.
 So whether it’s an underwater survival favorite or a reboot of a classic racing game, there’s something for you and your kid to enjoy on this list.

 This racing game features 15 players from the world of Sonic and tons of items that players can use to get an edge.